Superconvergent Gradient Recovery for Virtual Element Methods: Introduction

-The first purpose of this paper is to introduce a gradient recovery as a post-processing procedure for the linear virtual element method and uncover its superconvergence property.
+The first purpose of this paper is to introduce a gradient recovery technique as a post-processing procedure for the linear virtual element method and uncover its superconvergence property.
 To recover the gradient on a general polygonal mesh, the most straightforward idea is to take simple averaging or weighted averaging.
-But we will encounter two difficulties: first, the data of gradient is not computable in the linear virtual element method; second, the consistency of the simple averaging or weighted averaging methods depends heavily on the symmetric of the local patches and they are inconsistent even on some uniform meshes.
+However, we will encounter two difficulties: first, the values of the gradient are not computable in the linear virtual element method; second, the consistency of the simple averaging or weighted averaging methods depends strongly on the symmetry of the local patches and sometimes they are inconsistent even on some uniform meshes.
 To overcome the first difficulty, one may simply replace the virtual element gradient by its polynomial projection.
-Then, we are able to apply the simple averaging or weighted averaging methods to then projected virtual element gradients.
+Then, we are able to apply the simple averaging or weighted averaging methods to the projected virtual element gradients.
 But we may be at risk of introducing some additional error and computational cost.
 Similarly, if we want to generalize SPR to general polygonal meshes, we also have those two difficulties.
-The second difficulty is more severe since there is no longer any local symmetric property for polygonal meshes.
-To tackle those difficulties, we generalize the idea of PPR \cite{ZN2005} to the general polygons, which only uses the degrees of freedom and the consistency on arbitrary polygonal meshes is guaranteed by the polynomial preserving property.
-We prove the polynomial preserving and boundedness property of the generalized gradient recovery operator.
+The second difficulty is more severe since there is no longer local symmetric property for polygonal meshes.
+To tackle those difficulties, we generalize the idea of PPR \cite{ZN2005} to the general polygons, which only uses the degrees of freedom and has the consistency on arbitrary polygonal meshes by the polynomial preserving property.
+We prove the polynomial preserving and boundedness properties of the generalized gradient recovery operator.
 Moreover, the superconvergence of the recovered gradient using the interpolation of the exact solution is theoretically justified.
-We also numerically uncover the superconvergent property of the linear virtual element methods.
+We also numerically uncover the superconvergent property of the linear virtual element method.
 The recovered gradient is numerically proven to be more accurate than the virtual element gradient.
 The post-processing procedure also provides a way to visualize the gradient filed which is not directly available in the virtual element methods.